jeremymv2/chef-pipelines/README.md

 env: UNIT_AND_LINT=1
 ```

-For a Jenkins example, Michael Hedgpeth has a splendid write-up on [Cookbook Pipelines with Jenskinsfiles](http://hedge-ops.com/cookbook-pipeline-with-jenkinsfile/)
-so I won't recover that here.

 For integration testing, some approaches that can be used very effectively are:

  * [Test Kitchen](https://kitchen.ci/) This is a great [example](https://github.com/chef-cookbooks/audit/blob/master/.kitchen.yml)